RTEMS/rtems-docs/c-user/glossary.rst

     dual-ported
         A term used to describe memory which can be accessed at two different addresses.

+    EARS
+        An acronym for Easy Approach to Requirements Syntax.

     embedded
         An application that is delivered as a hidden part of a larger system.